genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/07_glossary/01_glossary.md

 - You get to sell these back to the market at a new higher price.
 That means no change in your holdings or risk, plus a profit for your trading desk.
 All in the blink of an eye.

+## IOPS
+Input/output operations per second, a metric for input/output performance, typically used for storage devices, such as disk drives (HDD), solid-state drives (SSD), and storage area networks (SAN).

 ## Java Binary Object

 A binary object is a wrapper over the binary representation of an entry stored in a cache.
 Each binary object has the `field (name)` method, which returns the value of the given field, and the `type ()` method, which extracts the information about the type of the object.
 Binary objects are useful when you want to work only with some fields of the objects and do not need to deserialise the entire content set.